SolidOS/solid-panes/SECURITY.md

 ## About this repository

 These repositories contribute to the frontend you see on each solidcommunity.net Pod.
-The repositories have different purposes and offer with different features.
+The repositories have different purposes and offer different features.

 - [**solid-logic**](https://github.com/solidos/solid-logic) — core business logic of SolidOS
-- [**mashlib**](https://github.com/solidos/mashlib/) — a solid-compatible code library of application-level functionality for the world of Solid
+- [**mashlib**](https://github.com/solidos/mashlib/) — a Solid-compatible code library of application-level functionality for the world of Solid
-- [**solid-panes**](https://github.com/solidos/solid-panes) — a set of core solid-compatible panes based on solid-ui
+- [**solid-panes**](https://github.com/solidos/solid-panes) — a set of core Solid-compatible panes based on [solid-ui](https://github.com/solidos/solid-ui)
-- [**solid-ui**](https://github.com/solidos/solid-ui) — User Interface widgets and utilities for Solid.
-Building blocks for solid-based apps
+- [**solid-ui**](https://github.com/solidos/solid-ui) — User Interface widgets and utilities for Solid providing building blocks for Solid-based apps

 ## Reporting a vulnerability